 Crime rates were highest in the South and West.
 Property crime was highest in Colorado, Washington, and Oregon.

-Washington, DC had the highest property crime rate in 2020, at 3,493 crimes per 100,000 residents.
-This was 21% higher than Louisiana, the state with the next-highest property crime rate.
-Massachusetts had the lowest property crime rate, at 1,053 crimes per 100,000 residents.
+Colorado had 2021’s highest property crime rate, at 3,135 crimes per 100,000 residents.
+Washington closely followed, with a property crime rate of 3,134 crimes per 100,000.
+New York had the lowest property crime rate according to FBI data, at 710 crimes per 100,000 residents.